xitizbasnet/xitizbasnet/README.md

 # 👋 Hello, I'm **Xitiz Basnet**

-> 👨‍💻 System Administrator & IT Researcher blending tech, cloud, and humor — one secure connection at a time. 🔐🌐😄
+> 👨‍💻 Assitant Manager - IT (Infra & Security) & IT Researcher blending tech, cloud, and humor — one secure connection at a time. 🔐🌐😄

 🎓 Master in Business Administration | Bachelor's in Computer Science(HONS)
 📍 Based in Kathmandu, Nepal